quaadgras/graphics.gd/src/content/docs/guide/Getting Started/gd.md

 Run this command again whenever you update `graphics.gd` (it doesn't currently stay in sync with your project version).

-The `gd` command is also fully compatible with standard GDScript-based Godot projects and can be used to initialise cross-platform export configurations and to easily launch projects on Web, Android and iOS.
+The `gd` command is also fully compatible with standard GDScript-based Godot projects and can be used to initialise cross-platform export configurations and to easily launch projects on Web, Android and iOS (on any platform).
 To use it this way, run it inside the directory where `project.godot` is located.

 #### Quick Rundown